anrichp/readabilityscore/README.md

 ## Support

-For support, please open an issue in our GitHub repository or contact anrichp@example.com.
+For support, please open an issue in our GitHub repository

 ## Credits